lux-org/lux-widget/README.md

 # Installation

 To use Lux, you should also have the [lux-api](https://github.com/lux-org/lux#quick-installation) also installed.
+If you are using JupyterLab, make sure you have [NodeJS])(https://nodejs.org/en/) installed as well.
 The Lux Jupyter widget can be installed through PyPI:

 ```bash